AresMUSH/aresmush.com/tutorials/install/oneclick.md

 Next you will configure your game settings.

 1. Connect to your game using the server shell using the **root** user, as described above.
-2. Make sure your domain registration has gone through by typing `nslookup YOURDOMAINNAME`.
+2. If you're using a domain name, make sure your domain registration has gone through by typing nslookup YOURDOMAINNAME.
 You should see your IP address returned.
+You don't need to do this if you're just using an IP address for your game.
 3. Run the following commands:

         cd /etc/aresmush